sourceduty/EV_Toolbox/README.md

 The "Tesla Toolbox" is a concept that involves creating software tools, scripts, or applications that interact with Tesla vehicles using Tesla's API.
 I can guide you through using libraries like TeslaPy or TeslaJS, as well as developing custom applications for vehicle control and monitoring.

-To get started, could you specify what you'd like to do today?
-Here are some options:

 1. Automate Charging Schedules: Set up scripts to automatically manage your Tesla's charging times based on electricity rates or other factors.
 2. Remote Climate Control: Create an application to control your Tesla's climate settings remotely.
 3. Data Logging and Analysis: Collect and analyze data from your Tesla, such as driving patterns, charging history, or efficiency metrics.